Uomar7/quotes-IP/README.md

     The UI templates can be tested on [github pages](https://tgalvinjr.github.io/Pig-Dice/)

 ## Setup instructions
+Install Nodejs and angular using npm in the terminal From Git Hub,clone this repository
+Change directory to quotes-IP by running the command $cd quotes-IP Open the application by running $ng serve --o
+Type and save your favorite quote(s)

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+If opened on an editor, the app will automatically reload if you change any of the source files.

 ## Technologies
 `HTML5`, `CSS3`, `JavaScript`, `Bootstrap`, `Typescript`, `Angular CLI`,